Allium/WithoutHeadOrFoot/about.md

   - Perhaps you'll be inspired to write your own blog.
     - We should all write blogs and read each others' blogs.
       - Then we don't have to talk to one another any more.

-*Disclaimer.* The criteria for inclusion in this blog are more concerned with my armchair interests than any expertise.
-Those who know me say I seldom indulge: but is this not the ultimate indulgence?